OPS-E2E-PPE/VBA-Docs/api/Outlook.OlkSenderPhoto.md

 ---
-title: OlkSenderPhoto Object (Outlook)
+title: OlkSenderPhoto object (Outlook)
 keywords: vbaol11.chm1000498
 f1_keywords:
 - vbaol11.chm1000498
-ms.prod: outlook
 api_name:
 - Outlook.OlkSenderPhoto
 ms.assetid: 07934c3a-404c-7f99-49a8-540701d31cef
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# OlkSenderPhoto Object (Outlook)
+# OlkSenderPhoto object (Outlook)

 A control that displays the sender's contact picture for items that can be received via email.

 ## Remarks

 Before you use this control for the first time in the forms designer, add the Microsoft Outlook Sender Photo Control to the control toolbox.
 You can only add this control to a form region in an Outlook form using the forms designer; you cannot add this control to a Visual Basic **UserForm** object in the Visual Basic Editor.
 This control supports Microsoft Windows themes.

 If no contact item or contact picture exists for the sender, the control is blank.
 Right-clicking the control at runtime will display the sender's persona menu, an example of which is shown below.